GoldenPepperoni/PathFollowing-Controllers/README.md

 envs = gymnasium.make("PyFlyt/Fixedwing-CCDubinsPath-v0", spawn_pos=np.array([[10.0, 10.0, 10.0]]),...
 ```

-By default, the UAV is spawned at [0.0, 0.0, 0.0] for rotations around [X, Y, Z] coordinates respectively.
+By default, the UAV is spawned at [0.0, 0.0, 0.0] for rotations around [X, Y, Z] axes respectively.
 To change the spawn orientation, add a `spawn_orn` keyword argument to the environment creation:

 ```py
 # Create and initialise dubins path env